Table of Contents

 Q2.
 What structurally separates Shopify and Money Forward from the rest?

 Shopify uses four specialized MCP servers, lifting tool-selection accuracy.
 Money Forward's API matured fast (Remote MCP for all plans since March 2026) and ships fewer error patterns.
-Both reduce "moments where the agent must guess," which is what drives a number into the 90s.
+Both reduce "moments where the agent must guess," which is what earns high marks.

 Yes — structurally so.
 The three forces are independent levers.
-Just documenting the already-verified "100ms delay" workaround would lift first-try success on its own.
+Just documenting the already-reported "100ms delay" workaround would lift first-try success on its own.
 No OAuth rewrite is needed.

 Notion's error responses carry richer field-level diagnostics (specific block_id / property names).
 Rate-limit hits and search_miss are also rarer than Chatwork.
-One-force-weak-but-two-strong (Notion) vs. three-forces-weak (Chatwork) is what produces the 17-point gap.
+One-force-weak-but-two-strong (Notion) vs. three-forces-weak (Chatwork) is what produces the gap in agent experience.

 Q5.
 What predicts success rate better than auth method?